Why-does-this-happen-to-me/Rotomblr/rotomblr/characters/Raymond Gabena.md

 He/him, I think.
-In charge of sorting the science classroom equipment and samples, also desings illegal rock candy.
+In charge of sorting the science classroom equipment and samples, also designs illegal rock candy.
+Works in [[Blueberry science club cartel]]. [[@blueberryscienceclubcartel]]

+#characters